 - The application form must be filled out, notarized and mailed back by certified mail to the Attorney General.
 Licensees may opt to hand deliver their notarized renewal applications to the Attorney General’s Office (Topeka) in lieu of certified mail.

-- The completed renewal application must include a current 2x2 inch color photo of the licensee, copy of the licensee’s driver's license or ID and a check in the amount of $25.00 made payable to the Kansas Attorney General.
-Fees may be paid by cashier’s check, money order or personal check only.
+- The completed renewal application must include a current 2x2 inch color photo of the licensee, and a copy of the licensee’s driver's license or ID.
+Effective July 1st, 2023, the fee to renew a license is reduced to $0.

 - License renewals do not require training and licensees will not have to submit their applications through the County Sheriff or provide another set of fingerprints.